-The Wheels on the Bus nursery rhyme and song is terrific for speech & language development
+The Wheels on the Bus Activities are incredibly fun for speech & language development

 Young children are absolutely captivated by bright yellow school buses.
 So why not make good use of that fascination?
 You’ll have kids who are excited to participate, which boosts learning and carryover too.